Adrian Ilie: International career

 At the international level, Ilie won 55 caps for Romania, scoring 13 goals.
 He played at the 1996 European Football Championship, 1998 FIFA World Cup and 2000 European Football Championship.

 At 1998 FIFA World Cup, he scored against Colombia one of the most spectacular goals of the tournament.
-In the period between 1997–2000, alongside teammate Gheorghe Hagi, he was Romania's national team leader, scoring important goals and impressing with his skills.
+In the period between 1997 and 2000, alongside teammate Gheorghe Hagi, he was Romania's national team leader, scoring important goals and impressing with his skills.
 In 1998, he won the title of Romania's footballer of the year.

 Personal life

 He is the older brother of fellow footballer Sabin Ilie.